iiroki/api-json-scraper/README.md

   - Timestamp
   - Tags
   - Fields
-- Duplicate response filtering -> Only changed values are sent to InfluxDB.
+- Duplicate response filtering -> Only changed values are sent to outputs.
 - Supports object and array responses.
 - Fly.io deployment template with `Dockerfile`.